easylaneof/easylaneof/README.md

 ## About me
-18 y.o., ITMO university, AMCS 1 grade
+18 y.o., ITMO university, AMCS 1 year

 Had an internship at JetBrains